hound2522/Project1/README.md

   }

   ```
-- Rationale: [Explain your approach and its effectiveness for non-integer keys.]
+- Rationale: If the first letter is same,the index will collisions.

 ## Experimental Setup
 - Table sizes tested (m): 10, 11, 37